chabanovsky/so_association_tools/server_app/README.md

 ## What is next

 In order to run the app you need:
+1. Create a postgres database with the name `association_tools`.

-1. Go to the server_app folder.
+2. Go to the server_app folder.
+3. Create a file `local_settings.py` with variables

+    STACKEXCHANGE_CLIENT_SECRET = "your secret"
+    STACKEXCHANGE_CLIENT_KEY = "your key"
+    STACKEXCHANGE_CLIENT_ID = app_id
+    ASSOCIATION_TAG = u"ассоциация"

-2. Execute `python server.py --init_db`
+4. Execute `python server.py --init_db`.
-3. Execute `python server.py --upload_csv`
+5. Execute `python server.py --upload_csv`.

 Then you will need to go to the site (aapp.ru in my case).
-By default the app requires you to be authorized with Stack Exchange Open Id.
+By default the app requires you to be authorized with Stack Exchange OAuth.
 Because of this it will automatically redirect you to openid.stackexchange.com.